 We also teach children about the dangers of bullying through our curriculum.
-See link to curriculum here:

 Bullying can take many forms and we have several policies that cover different aspects of bullying.
 Please see the Anti-Bullying Policy, the Behaviour Policy and paragraph 5.8 of this policy for further information.